AdobeDocs/experience-manager-65.en/help/assets/related-assets.md

    ![chlimage_1-283](assets/chlimage_1-283.png)

-1. Click/Tap the project tile to open the details page.
+1. Click the project tile to open the details page.

    ![chlimage_1-284](assets/chlimage_1-284.png)

-1. Click/tap the ellipses below the Translation Job card to view the translation status.
+1. Click the ellipses below the Translation Job card to view the translation status.

    ![chlimage_1-285](assets/chlimage_1-285.png)

-1. Select the asset and then click/tap **[!UICONTROL Reveal in Assets]** from the toolbar to view the translation status for the asset.
+1. Select the asset and then click **[!UICONTROL Reveal in Assets]** from the toolbar to view the translation status for the asset.

    ![chlimage_1-286](assets/chlimage_1-286.png)

-1. To verify whether the assets related to the source have been translated, click/tap the source asset.
+1. To verify whether the assets related to the source have been translated, click the source asset.

    ![chlimage_1-287](assets/chlimage_1-287.png)

-1. Select the asset that is related to the source, and then click/tap **[!UICONTROL Reveal in Assets]**.
+1. Select the asset that is related to the source, and then click **[!UICONTROL Reveal in Assets]**.
 The translated related asset is displayed.

    ![chlimage_1-288](assets/chlimage_1-288.png)